OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 7. Digital Map must provide inter-layer and between layer relationships

-8. Digital Map must be extensible with meta data
+8. Digital Map must be extensible with metadata

-9. Digital Map must be pluggable a) We must connect to other YANG modules for inventory, configuration, assurance, etc
+9. Digital Map must be pluggable:

+     * Must connect to other YANG modules for inventory, configuration, assurance, etc.
-b) Not everything can be in YANG, we need to connect digital map YANG model with other modelling mechanisms, both southbound, northbound and internally
+     * Given that no all involved components can be available using YANG, there is a need to connect digital map YANG model with other modelling mechanisms.

-10. Digital Map must be optimized for graph traversal for paths.
-This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes
+11. Digital Map must be optimized for graph traversal for paths.
+This means that only providing link nodes and source and sink relationships to termination-points may not be sufficient, we may need to have the direct relationship between the termination points or nodes.

 ## Why RFC8345 is a Good Approach for Digital Map Modelling